Cealgair/cealgairs-ct-downloader/windows/README.txt

   Usage of "builder"
   ------------------

-  This program allows you to make "CTFILE.txt" and "tracks.bmg.txt", the former being an essential file to make the whole thing work and the other being a precursor to the file containing all of the track names.
-It also makes "CTFILE.INTRO.txt" and "intro.bmg.txt", which are needed to make the messages that appear during the intro cameras of the tracks.
+  This program allows you to make "CTFILE.txt", the former being an essential file to make the whole thing work and the other being a precursor to the file containing all of the track names.

-  "builder" tries to make all of the track names distinct for the menu by adding the author or the version or some extra information if the tracks have the same name.
-Once every track name is unique, they are sorted in alphabetical order.

-  If you just ran "ct-downloader" and you already got all the CTs that you want, you can just run this program.
-Otherwise, keep reading this section.

-  This program reads "filename-list.txt", which is created by "ct-downloader", and "other-filename-list.txt".
-If there are some tracks that you want to include in your distribution but are not on ct.wiimm.de (for example because they are texture hacks, or not officially released), you should put them in szs format into the folder calles "other-szs-files" and put all of their filenames into "other-filename-list.txt", without the ".szs" extensions and separated by line feeds.

-  You'll also want to create an info file for each of those tracks in the directory "other-info-files".
-Check the ones in "info-files" after you run "ct-downloader" as an example.

-  After all of that, you can run this program and get the "CTFILE.txt" and the "tracks.bmg.txt", with the similar files for the intro cameras.

-  If there's a track that you don't want in the distribution anymore, you just need to delete his filename from "other-filename-list.txt".

-  Known bug: I haven't figured out how to put the names of the Wiimm cup in "tracks.bmg.txt", so you'll have to do that manually.

-  Known bug: I haven't figured out how to set the names of the Nintendo tracks properly in "tracks.bmg.txt" and "intro.bmg.txt", so you'll have to do that manually.

   Usage of "patch"
   ----------------